A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Conclusion

 \section{Conclusion}

 We studied a matrix structure that arises in the Woodbury matrix identity when it becomes singular and the Woodbury identity no longer holds.
-In the context of generalized inverses, we presented identities for such matrix formulation that have direct applications to the Gaussian process regression.
+Within the framework of generalized inverses, we presented identities for such matrix formulation that have direct applications to the Gaussian process regression.
 Namely, we showed a case of likelihood function can be recognized as a normal distribution on a subspace and we defined its precision matrix by the Bott-Duffin inverse of the covariance matrix.
 Also, these identities enabled us to express the precision matrix of mixed models by a power series that is useful for fast training the Gaussian process \citep{AMELI-2022-a}.
 We presented numerical analysis and efficient computation of the pseudo-determinant identities that are implemented in the python package \texttt{detkit} \citep{AMELI-2022-d}.
-In our numerical analysis, we showed that, in certain conditions, the presented relations can be advantageous in computing the log-likelihood function of the Gaussian process.
+Our results show that, under certain conditions, the identities presented in this work can offer an advantage in computing the log-likelihood function of a Gaussian process.

 \textbf{Acknowledgments.} We acknowledge support from the NSF, Award No.~1520825, and the AHA, Award No. 18EIA33900046.
+This research used the Savio computational cluster resource provided by the Berkeley Research Computing program at the University of California, Berkeley.

 \begin{appendices}